Rush's nationally recognized thyroid disease specialists address all your concerns and offer minimally invasive treatments to help you heal faster.

-Graves’ disease is a problem where the immune system accidentally attacks the thyroid gland in your neck, causing it to get bigger (form a goiter) and become overactive.
+Graves’ disease is an autoimmune disease in which the immune system attacks the thyroid gland, causing it to get bigger (form a goiter) and become overactive.
+The thyroid gland then makes too much thyroid hormone, causing hyperthyroidism and possibly bulging eyes and skin problems.

 Symptoms of Graves’ disease include the following: